Case Interview Practice

 Common mistakes

-• Neglecting to consider external factors affecting the bar industry.
+• Neglecting to consider the competitive landscape.

 Practice drills